sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 Branching Out
 =============

+In order to start modifying Sage, we want to make a *branch* of Sage.
 A branch is a copy (except that it doesn't take up twice the space) of the Sage source code where you can store your modifications to the Sage source code and which you can upload to trac tickets.

 It is easy to create a new branch, just check out (switch to) the branch from where you want to start (that is, ``master``) and use the ``git branch`` command::

     [user@localhost sage]$ git checkout master